DuckDuck5000/TradingSystem/README.md

 - **Stock Information**: Fetch and display stock price data for different instruments.
 - **Login System**: Implement user authentication to track and view trade history.
 - **Trading Dashboard**: Enhance the UI for real-time visualization of trades and order book updates.
+- **Scalability, Automation, Logging**: in case that this is widely used, ha.